ryoto0813/wm-apigw-actions-find-api/README.md

           echo "Active  = ${{ steps.find-api.outputs.api-is-active }}"
 ```

+More examples can be found in this repository's [GitHub workflows](https://github.com/jiridj/wm-apigw-actions-find-api/tree/main/.github/workflows).

 ## Questions and Issues

 Any questions or issues can be raised via the repository [issues](https://github.com/jiridj/wm-apigw-actions-find-api/issues).